francescofuggitti/Four-bar-Linkage-Analysis/README.md

 The main objective of this homework is to lead a complete analysis on a crank-rocker four bar linkage subjected only to its weight.

-The analysis has the aim to find and plot the driving torque C<sub>m<sub> and internal constrained reactions as functions of crank's angle.
+The analysis has the aim to find and plot the driving torque C<sub>m and internal constrained reactions as functions of crank's angle.

 In particular the analysis follows 4 phases: